HubTou/certwatch/README.md

 The **certwatch** utility monitors [X509 certificates](https://en.wikipedia.org/wiki/X.509) expiration dates by processing one or more data files containing lists of hostnames with optional port numbers.

-It's mainly used to check the expiration date of [HTTPS](https://en.wikipedia.org/wiki/HTTPS) certificates (which is the default target when the port number is not indicated), but the tool is protocol-agnostic and can "talk" to any SNI-aware ([Server Name Information](https://en.wikipedia.org/wiki/Server_Name_Indication)) [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) server (smtps, imaps, ldaps, etc.) without making too much assumptions on the correctness of servers certificates.
+It's mainly used to check the expiration date of [HTTPS](https://en.wikipedia.org/wiki/HTTPS) certificates (which is the default target when the port number is not indicated), but the tool is protocol-agnostic and can "talk" to any SNI-aware ([Server Name Information](https://en.wikipedia.org/wiki/Server_Name_Indication))
+[SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) server (smtps, imaps, ldaps, etc.) without making too much assumptions on the correctness of servers certificates.

 The certificates can be saved to a specified directory with the *--savedir|-s* option for further analysis with other tools (such as [OpenSSL](https://www.openssl.org/)).

-As it's intended to bulk process a lot of certificates, a progress bar is displayed (can be removed with the *--noprogress|-b* option) and the time allowed to get a certificate is limited to a 10 seconds timeout (can be specified otherwise with the *--timeout|-t* option).
+As it's intended to bulk process a lot of certificates, a progress bar is displayed (can be removed with the *--noprogress|-b* option) and the time allowed to get a certificate is limited to a 10 seconds timeout (can be specified otherwise with the *--timeout|-t* option, but is not supported on Windows systems).

-In order to avoid doing a [Denial of Service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) on servers hosting many certificates, a 1 second delay is waited between each certificate request
-(can be specified otherwise with the *--delay|-d* option).
+In order to avoid doing a [Denial of Service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) on servers hosting many certificates, a 1 second delay is waited between each certificate request (can be specified otherwise with the *--delay|-d* option).

 The tool results are presented as text tables.